You may think all lawyers claiming to be “local” are the same. This is simply not true.

 We supported first-responders at Shore Medical Center by buying dinner from Bannings Tavern to thank them for their support.
 To ensure our community knows of the work they do to keep us safe, we advertised in a local paper promoting their efforts.

-Our primary Talbot County attorney is Zach Benninga.
-He fights for our clients out of our office on Hanson Street in Easton.
 We also have a great presence in other Mid-Shore counties, including Queen Anne’s County, Caroline County (where we have handled many high-profile cases) and Kent County.